 In the old days, the only way for writers to publish a book was through a publisher.
 This meant finding an agent, pitching editors, and hoping that one of them likes it.
 Then writers would lose control of their books because the editor and publisher would oversee content, interior design, cover design, sales, and marketing.
 And this describes what the lucky few writers experienced.
 Most writers were simply rejected or ignored, and they never published a book.

 Those days are gone because of the rise of self-publishing.
-Now writers can publish their own books and control their own destiny.
+Now writers can publish their own books,put up their own author website, and control their own destiny.
 Anyone with a computer, Internet access, and something to say can publish a book.
 This doesn’t mean that the process is easy or foolproof, but at least it’s possible and available to many more writers.
 I’ve written twelve books.
 Traditional publishers brought ten to market, and I self-published the most recent two.

 I learned a lot about self-publishing in this journey—so much so that I co-authored a book called APE: Author, Publisher, Entrepreneur—How to Publish a Book.
 I’d like to help writers everywhere break the shackles of traditional publishing.
 As a start, here are my top-ten recommendations for self-publishing a book.